talent-connect/connect/redi-connect-infrastructure/README.md

 1. Create the backend for Azure.

    This is step is needed only the very first time _before_ you run `terraform init`.
-This is because when you are under a completely new Azure subscription you dont have a storagr container to store the Terraform state yet.
+This is because when you are under a completely new Azure subscription you dont have a storage container to store the Terraform state yet.

    Resource: https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage

-   The very first time in order to run `terraform init` we need storage where we can store the state of Terraform.
+   The very first time in order to run `terraform init` we need a [blob storage](https://azure.microsoft.com/en-gb/services/storage/blobs/) where we can store the state of Terraform.
 To do so you will simply need to execute the `generate-tf-storage.sh` script.

    From the directory `redi-connect-infrastructure` run
    ```